nevoland/realue/README.md

 > ⬇️ `{ __return }`

 Enables the injection of props from an isolated scope.
+The `propsMapperOrMap` can be a function that takes the current props and returns the props to inject, or a name list or map of prop names similar to the one provided to `picked()`.

 <details>
   <summary>Examples</summary>